Jberryfresh/PRO-ChatGPT_Chrome-Extension/PRIVACY.md

 **Last updated:** 2025‑08‑11

-Jberry GPT Sidebar runs locally in your browser.
+PRO ChatGPT Chrome Extension runs locally in your browser.
 It does not use third‑party analytics or tracking and does not sell personal data.

 ## Data We Store
 - **OpenAI API key** — stored via Chrome's `storage.sync` so you can use the extension on your signed‑in Chrome profiles.